 A number of mechanisms to communicate with stakeholders were used to ensure stakeholders can make an informed assessment of the possible consequences of the activity on their functions, interests or activities.
-This included written communications, one-on-one discussions via telephone and in-person, a public consultation session in Lakes Entrance and the online webpage (www.exxonmobil.com.au/offshore).
-Consultation was undertaken at various times over the period between December 2012 and June 2014.
+This included distribution of a fact sheet, an email update on the Bass Strait Production EPs, and correspondence through questions/comments raised, and through the website (www.exxonmobil.com.au/offshore).